 Organic ideals include not using inorganic fertilisers (which are petrochemical based and adversely affect global warming and waterways), chemical pesticides (which are toxic and potentially harmful) and a strict GMO-free stance.
 Genetically modified organisms not only concern people for their unknown long term effects on health, but also for the legal and agricultural implications of giving large corporations patent control of the food chain.

-Our products are not currently certified organic, however, we do meet organic standards in the hope that we can grow our business enough to afford the cost of certification.
-We use ingredients that are certified organic wherever possible.
+Our products are certified organic by Biogro.
 Please see the ‘farm to plate’ section on our product info page for more info on where our ingredients come from and what kind of certification they have.

 To be vegan is to avoid all animal products.
 There are of course varying degrees of veganism – some vegans won’t wear leather or eat honey, while others will just avoid meat and dairy products.
 Either way, all vegans do avoid meat and dairy products – including eggs and milk.

 Veganism is largely based on the idea of cruelty-free which is why it is such a spectrum philosophy – caterpillars are harmed in the production of cabbage after-all!
 But largely speaking, vegans like to abstain from supporting any practice that intentionally harms or discomforts sentient animals.